Call For Proposals

 A call for proposal (CFP) was organized.
 The submission process is now closed (it was open until 31 July 2022).

-We expect an event offering a wide range of topics ranging from software security to cyber security, data protection, technical and organizational aspects of software, hardware, networks, infrastructures, systems, and others.
+We expected an event offering a wide range of topics ranging from software security to cyber security, data protection, technical and organizational aspects of software, hardware, networks, infrastructures, systems, and others.
 Topics could be:

 Opening words by Sylvain Pasini, president of the Black Alps association, and general chair of #BlackAlps22.

 The development in IT causes systems to constantly increase in size and complexity.
 This leads to great problems for security teams as new attack vectors keep surfacing constantly.
 Building up the necessary know-how to prevent potential attacks is challenging with the limited size of internal resources.
 To counteract this, Swiss Post pursues the goal of using participative security to utilize the know-how of internal and external security communities to continually improve our products.
 One of these measures are bug bounty programs.
 With the help of bug bounties, we were able to see an overall improvement of the maturity of Swiss Posts online services over the last years.
 In this talk I will show how we at Swiss Post manage our bug bounties, what we learned from our beginnings and where we are standing today.